 4. What we will do when a petition is submitted

 An acknowledgement will be sent to the petition organiser within 10 working days of receiving the petition.
 It will let them know what we plan to do with the petition and when they can expect to hear from us again.
-It will also be published on our website.
+It will also be published on our petition page.

-If we can do what the petition asks, the acknowledgment may confirm that we have taken the action requested and the petition will be closed.
-If the petition has enough signatures to trigger a council debate, or a Portfolio Holder or senior officer to speak on the matter at Council or Scrutiny Committee, then the acknowledgement will confirm this and the date and time of the meeting.
+If we can do what your petition asks for, the acknowledgment may confirm that we have taken the action requested and the petition will be closed.
+If the petition has enough signatures to trigger a Council debate (see below), or a Portfolio Holder or senior officer to speak on the matter at Council or Scrutiny Committee, then the acknowledgement will confirm this and tell you when and where the meeting will take place.
 If the petition needs more investigation, we will tell you the steps we plan to take.

 To ensure that people know what we are doing in response to the petitions received the details of all the petitions submitted to us will be published on our website, except in cases where this would be inappropriate.